ymweiss/HAI-Priiloader/README.md

 # What is HAI-Priiloader? #
-This is an in-progress modification of [Priiloader](http://wiibrew.org/wiki/Priiloader) that retains all standard Priiloader features and enables autobooting an arbitrary vWii channel, irrespective of the injected iso being used. \
+This is an deprecated modification of [Priiloader](http://wiibrew.org/wiki/Priiloader) that retains all standard Priiloader features and enables autobooting an arbitrary vWii channel, irrespective of the injected iso being used. \
 This is intended to only be used on vWii.
-Use [Priiloader](https://github.com/DacoTaco/priiloader) on a Wii (mini)
+Use [Priiloader](https://github.com/DacoTaco/priiloader) on a Wii (mini) Due to HAI-IOS limitations, its use is limited to its current state to apply Wiimfi patches to injects by using the disc patcher.

 ## Requirements to Install ##
 An installed wii vc title (original or injection).